kno3comma14/personal-posts/wasm/wasm-introduction.md

 so let extend a little bit more this explanation.
 Let's start with **binary instruction format**, this one is simple because it represents the way [WASM](https://webassembly.org/) expose instructions to the computer in order to be processed.
-On the other hand, we have a **stack-based virtual machine** which store the instructions from WASM files in memory using a stack as a main structure(We will talk more about this later).
+On the other hand, we have a **stack-based virtual machine** which store the instructions from WASM files in memory using a stack as a main structure(We will talk more about this later in this post).
+We are understanding a little bit more the concept of WebAssembly, so let's continue with the benefits this technology brings to us.
-## Main goals of WebAssembly
+### Main goals of WebAssembly
 Like any other technology in the web, WebAssembly has been created thinking about some specific goals in mind.
 We are presenting these goals in a different as follows:
 - Security: WebAssembly provides a secure sandboxed virtual machine.
 This means that we can WASM code from any web application without thinking about intrusions over our personal computers or servers.
 Proof of this point is any of the most used browsers in the web have its support enabled by default because they are confident about the security provided by WASM.
 - Fast execution: WASM is compiled into a binary format that will be executed at low level.
 In this way we will deliver near native performance execution times.
+The format used by WASM is very compact so the browser can parse it as fast as possible.
+The translation of a [WebAsembly](https://webassembly.org/) module to a native code can be cached by the browser.
+In this way, the next time we load a page that contains a module, there will virtually no load time.
 - Portability: Three of the promises of WASM are Hardware/Language/Platform independency.
 This principle implies portability for this three different factors.
+In the example presentend in this post, we are generating a module made with ```wat2wasm``` tool in one folder of our system.
+Then we can use the same *.wasm file in our ClojureScript project without any problem at all.
 A valuable note for the reader could be a list of different languages that compile to WebAssembly, if you want this resource please go to this [link](https://github.com/appcypher/awesome-wasm-langs)
-## How WebAssembly works?
+### How WebAssembly works?
 We already gave you a brief description of multiple aspects around WebAssembly, now we will explain how it works.
 First, we will introduce the general process describing any step of the development life cycle.
 After this explanation, we will show you all the development life cycle using two different practical examples:
 1) Using wat => WASM, we will write some code using a textual representation named **wat** and will compile to WASM.
 2) Using Rust => WASM, we will write some code using [Rust](https://www.rust-lang.org/) and will compile to WASM as well.
 This part we be covered in the [next post]() because we will solve a more difficult problem.
+### The future!

 ### General development life-cycle
 The development life-cycle for any WASM application follows a common set of steps.
 In the following lines we will mention and explain every step of this process.
 1) Source code implementation: For the implementation of the source code we can select any language that will be available to compile to WASM.
-2) Compilation phase: We will compile the source code to WASM using a compiler such as [Emscripten](https://emscripten.org/) or [Cheerp](https://leaningtech.com/cheerp/).TODO: Complete this process with the queue machine working example
+2) Compilation phase: We will compile the source code to WASM using a compiler such as [Emscripten](https://emscripten.org/) or [Cheerp](https://leaningtech.com/cheerp/).
 3) Execution phase: The execution phase will run **wasm** extention files as binaries.
-### Time to practice!
+## Time to practice!
 We presented you a brief introduction to WebAssembly, how it works and the general development life cycle.
-Now it's time to all this stuff in practice.
+Now it's time to apply all this stuff in practice.
 Let's start with our first example: **Wat to WASM!**
 ### Wat to WASM!
 In this example we will be using the WASM textual representation known as **Wat**.
 With this format, the code can be read by humans but it's not the best option for larger applications.
 With this example we want to show you that **WASM** applications